ShokoAnime/Shokofin/README.md

     - [ ] Deleting an missing episode item marks the episode as hidden/ignored
       in Shoko.

-  - [ ] Optionally react to Show/File update events sent from Shoko.
+  - [ ] Optionally react to events sent from Shoko.

     Coming soon™-ish